Quantum q-Langlands Correspondence: Introduction

 A key geometric property of vertex functions are the $q$-difference equations that they satisfy, as functions of both equivariant and K\"ahler variables (see \cite{OK}, Section 8, for an introduction).
 In particular, the $q$-difference equations in the variables $a_i$ were identified in Section 10 of \cite{OK} with the quantum Knizhnik-Zamolodchikov (qKZ) equations of I.~Frenkel and N.~Reshetikhin \cite{FIR}.
-In \cite{FIR}, these were introduced as the $q$-difference equations that determine the $q$-conformal blocks corresponding to ${\Lfgh}$ \eqref{electric}.
+In \cite{FIR}, these were introduced as the $q$-difference equations that determine the $q$-deformations of conformal blocks corresponding to ${\Lfgh}$ in \eqref{electric}.

-More precisely, the fundamental solutions of qKZ are vertex functions together with relative insertions at $0 \in \C$ \cite{OK}.
-The relative insertions may be traded for descendent insertions \cite{Sm_cap, toap}.
-Vertices with descendent insertions have an integral representation, see Proposition \ref{p_vert_desc} in Section \ref{s_vert_desc}.
-This gives integral formulas for solutions of qKZ, which are new in general and specialize to known results \cite{Matsuo, Matsuo3, Varchenko, TV, TV4, TV5} for $\fg=\mathfrak{sl}_n$.
+More precisely, the fundamental solutions of qKZ are vertex functions counting maps from $ {\mathbb C}^{\times}$ to $X$ together with relative insertions at $0 \in \C$ \cite{OK}.
+The relative insertions may be traded for descendent insertions \cite{Sm_cap, Bethe}.